SHTFDad may collect a share of sales or other compensation from the links on this page.

-Assuming you want to be prepared for most everything you will need to include an air filter.
+Assuming you want to be prepared for almost everything you will need to include an air filter.
 Simply exchanging air with the outside can potentially bring contaminants into your bunker.
-A filter than manages Nuclear, Biological, and Chemical (NBC) contaminants is a must.
+A filter that manages Nuclear, Biological, and Chemical (NBC) contaminants is a must.

 NBC filter systems specifically designed for bunkers can be found for between $7,000 and $10,000 depending on the size of your structure.
 These costly systems will affect underground bunker prices but in such an event, it’s an investment you won’t regret.

 Water storage is expensive.
 Not from a financial perspective but from a storage space perspective.
 At one gallon per day per person (which is exceptionally conservative over the long term) this is not enough.

 While you can and should store water in your bunker, it is best to consider plumbing your bunker with a well.
 Digging a well can cost between $2,500 and $5,000 (depending mostly on the depth of the well).